 Houck, James, and Nicole M Anderson.
 2015.
 “China and the Freedom of Navigation in the South China Sea.”
 Washington University Global Studies Law Review 13(3): 441–52.

 Kraska, James.
 2011.
 Maritime Power and the Law of the Sea: Expeditionary Operations in World Politics.
 Oxford University Press.

 Liff, Adam P., and John G. Ikenberry.
 2014.
 “Racing toward Tragedy?
 China’s Rise, Military Competition in the Asia Pacific, and the Security Dilemma.”
 International Security 39(2): 52–91.

 Pedrozo, Raul.
 2010.
-“Preserving Navigational Rights and Freedoms: The Right to Conduct Military Activities in China’s Exclusive Economic Zone.”
-Chinese Journal of International Law 9(1): 9–29.
+“Preserving Navigational Rights and Freedoms: The Right to Conduct Military Activities in China’s Exclusive Economic Zone.
+The gambling industry is very dangerous and people have to constantly strive to provide more https://casinodulacleamy.com/ and more forms of protection. ” Chinese Journal of International Law 9(1): 9–29.